-The household technology we use, has allowed up to experience the security of not having to rely on the Grid.
+The household technology we use has allowed us to experience the security of not relying on the Grid.
 Our household has, for all intents and purposes, its own uninterruptible Power supply.
 Depending on the time of year it could take days for us to know that the Grid was down just based upon the availability of electrical power.
 We see an included option to the package described where the system can be placed in a special mode where its collected and stored energy is made available to the household through an inverter to provide emergency household power when the Gird disappears.
 It's a 'nice to have' extra.